-A good rule of thumb is to analyze your own tennis habits and retire tennis balls, individually, after about fifteen hours of play.
+A good rule of thumb is to analyze your own habits and retire tennis balls (individually) after about fifteen hours of play.

-That means buying a cheap three-pack canister of tennis balls is like purchasing forty-five hours of playtime.
+That means buying a three-pack canister is like purchasing forty-five hours of playtime.

 If you can’t track that time or just haven’t kept tabs on which ball you’re using, that’s okay.

-Does the ball “crack” loudly when it hits the court?
+Does the ball “crack” loudly when it bounces?

 If not, that’s a cause for concern.

 Since these balls are made out of rubber, and they have to maintain a certain air pressure inside the ball, it’s fairly easy to split that rubber.
 After all, they take abuse from many groundstrokes, serves, and volleys and the bounce on the court after each shot.

 When you think about it, it’s remarkable that a ball lasts as long as it does.